liampallett/gchat/README.md

-# GlIRC
+# gchat

-Golang-IRC, AKA GlIRC, is a CLI-based IRC client written in Go.
+gchat is a CLI-based IRC client written in Go.

 ---

 # What the Project Is

-- What does this project do?
+- Learning project for Go and IRC
-- Who is it for?
-- What problem does it solve?
-- What makes it interesting or different?

 ---

 # How It Works

-- What are the main components of the system?
-- How do the pieces interact?
-- What is the core logic or architecture?
+- `type Message struct` for incoming and outgoing messages
+- parser/serializer for messages
+- `type Client struct` with handler maps for client and server message processing, goroutines and channels for I/O

 ---

 # Engineering Decisions

-For each non-obvious technical choice made in this project:
-- What decision was made?
-- What were the alternatives considered?
-- Why was this approach chosen over the alternatives?
-- What are the known limitations or tradeoffs of this choice?
+## `type Client struct`

+Took all code out of the main method and put it in `client.go` for separation of concerns and easier debugging.

+## `*_handlers.go`

+Parse input/output and call the appropriate method based on message command.
+Much easier to create, update and delete commands and their matching handlers.

 # Tech Stack